 This week Omega has presented their new DeVille Skeletonized Tourbillon Co-Axial Platinum Limited Edition (ref.
 522.214.171.124.99.001) with a “central tourbillon” complication.
 Delivered in a deliciously compact platinum case, it features an unusual way of displaying time: instead of the usual “physical” hour and minute hands, it has a pair of rotating sapphire disks!

 Although mostly known for their more ‘conformist’ chronographs and divers, like the iconic Speedmaster and Seamaster (James Bond’s favorite, right) series, Omega also produces a number of more high-tech models, including those that come with central tourbillon escapement.
 Like FoMoCo has created (and recently resurrected) their GT supercar as a sort of halo model in order to show what they are really capable of when it comes to all things on four wheels, the Swiss watchmaker decided to make this amazing ultra-limited timekeeper that would be so limited and (hopefully) desirable that future customers would have to actually stand in line in order to get one of these expensive beauties.

-First introduced 16 years ago, these true haute horlogerie timepieces are usually presented in cases crafted from gold and thus retail at around $100,000, which is not that expensive if you take into account the fact that that each of this models is a huge jewel in the crown of the Swiss brand’s DeVille collection.
+First introduced 16 years ago, these true haute horlogerie timepieces are usually presented in cases crafted from gold and thus retail at around $100,000, which is not that expensive if you take into account the fact that each of these models is a huge jewel in the crown of the Swiss brand’s DeVille collection.
 This particular specimen, however, is to be delivered in an even more expensive case, which is crafted from Pt950 platinum.
 Measuring below 39 mm in diameter, the case is compact enough for the watch to be relatively inconspicuous and is also quite comfortable to be worn with formal attire.

 Like the earlier models in the series, the Omega Skeletonized Tourbillon Co-Axial Platinum lacks traditional hour and minute hands because it is technically impossible to mount the hands on the central tourbillon.
 Instead, the hands are etched on to a pair of sapphire crystals.
 The disks are motivated by gearing moved to the outer parts of the platinum case, which is an integral part of the movement.